itenium-be/blog-posts/productivity/2019-02-18-git-assume-unchanged.md

   icon: icon-git
 ---

-While usually configuration files either have sensible defaults for the developers or they can create a gitignored file with their custom config values.
-When you do have to change a version controlled file just to match your local development setup, "assume unchanged" / "skip worktree" can be used to avoid checking it in accidently.
+Ideally one would create a new gitignored file to configure an application to fit his local development environment but when you do have to revert to modifying a committed configuration file, at least there is "git assume unchanged" to avoid committing these files accidently.

 # Assume Unchanged